A Probabilistic Framework for Lifelong Test-Time Adaptation: Problem Setup and Background

 Here, $K$ is the number of times augmentation is applied, $\alpha_i()$ is the augmentation function, $C()$ gives the confidence of the prediction, and $\tau$ is the threshold for selecting confident predictions.
 The prediction confidence of current input using source domain pre-trained model $\theta_0$ gives us an estimate of the domain difference between the source and target domain.

-Using these pseudo labels, we formulate the following partly data-driven cross-entropy prior:
+Using these pseudo labels, we formulate the following partly data-driven cross-entropy prior

 Here, $y = p(y|\xv,\theta)$ is the prediction of the student model and $\Hce$ is the conditional cross-entropy of labels conditioned on the inputs.
-This cross-entropy term leverages the knowledge from the teacher model as it is incorporated into the partly data-driven prior. \\ \textbf{Modifications for Handling Covariate Shift} \\ The above semi-supervised learning formulation assumes that the unlabeled inputs come from the same distribution as the labeled inputs.
+This cross-entropy term leverages the knowledge from the teacher model as it is incorporated into the partly data-driven prior. \\ \textbf{Bayesian Semi-Supervised Learning with Unlabeled Data Distribution Shift}\\ The above semi-supervised learning formulation assumes that the unlabeled inputs come from the same distribution as the labeled inputs.
 To handle the situation when the unlabeled inputs come from a different distribution, we introduce additional generative parameters $\bar{\psi}$ while using the same conditional model $p(y|\xv,\theta)$ parameters $\theta$ for both distributions.
 Unlabeled inputs $\mathbf{\bar{x}}$ which come from a different distribution, are assumed to be sampled from the generative model with parameters $\bar{\psi}$.

-Incorporating the additional generative parameters $\bar{\psi}$ in Eq.~\ref{xeprior}, the prior becomes:
+Incorporating the additional generative parameters $\bar{\psi}$ in Eq.~\ref{xeprior}, the prior becomes

 The conditional entropies present in Eq.~\ref{xeteprior} require expectations over the distributions of the (labeled and unlabeled) inputs.